 Reputation: Toyota has, by now, had a lifetime to cement its reputation among American consumers for nearly fool-proof quality.
-GM and Ford spent nearly as long honing a reputation for not caring much about quality.
-Things may have improved, but it takes a long time for that to sink in.
+GM and Ford spent almost as long honing a reputation for not caring much about quality.
+Things may have improved, but it takes a long time to sink in.

 Recalls: GM, in particular, has had a problem with headline-making recalls.
-It’s a big company, it sells a lot of vehicles and they share a lot of components.
-When one of those parts goes wrong, eye-popping numbers of vehicles can be affected.
-That doesn’t mean the vehicles are unreliable.
+It’s a big company, it sells many vehicles, and they share a lot of components.
+When one of those parts goes wrong, car-eye-popping numbers can be affected.
+That doesn’t mean the cars are unreliable.
 Recalls are a different sort of problem.
 But it does cause concerns.

-Reviews: GM and Ford’s vehicles haven’t always exuded the quality that may have been hiding in there somewhere.
-Cheap-feeling interior materials, raspy-sounding engines, and gap-filled construction didn’t give potential buyers the feeling of confidence that even lesser Japanese brands manage to carry off.
+Reviews: GM and Ford’s vehicles haven’t always exuded the quality that may have been hiding somewhere.
+Cheap-feeling interior materials, raspy-sounding engines, and gap-filled construction didn’t give potential buyers the confidence that even lesser Japanese brands manage to carry off.

 There are problems with Ford and General Motors.

-On paper, Ford appears to have it much easier.
-Despite losing $1.6 billion in North America last year, Ford Motor remains profitable.
+On paper, Ford appears to have it much more comfortable.
+Ford Motor remains profitable despite losing $1.6 billion in North America last year.
 It has more cash and less debt than GM, its credit rating is higher, and its legacy costs are lower because it has shrunk less (and thus has fewer retirees to support).

-At the end of 2004, the latest date for which figures are available, GM’s pension funds (both inside the U.S. and out) had $100 billion in assets, which is wealth belonging to GM’s employees, retirees, and dependents.
-To that, you can add $19 billion that GM has put in a dedicated account for retiree health benefits.
+At the end of 2004, the latest date for which figures are available, GM’s pension funds (both inside the U.S. and out) had $100 billion in assets, wealth belonging to GM’s employees and retirees, and dependents.
+You can add $19 billion that GM has put in a dedicated account for retiree health benefits.
 That makes $119 billion that GM has banked for its employees.
-In contrast, the shareholders of GM recently owned they’re grubby $13 billion in market value.
+In contrast, the shareholders of GM recently owned their grubby $13 billion in market value.
 That is a bizarre, Alice-in-Autoland result from 98 years in which capitalism supposedly reigned.

-Companies like Nissan is driven by visionary CEO Ghosn has been making some of the best cars off late.
+Companies like Nissan are driven by visionary CEO Ghosn, who has been making some of the best cars of late.
 They are listening to the consumers while the American companies are not.
-Ghosn entered the tough world of the Japanese business and managed to close factories and retire people when it is almost impossible to do something like that in Japan.
-People need to make some very tough decision and he has been able to do it.
-No wonder that now he is also the CEO of Renault the French company and combined Nissan and Renault are in the top 5 manufacturers worldwide and have a 9.6% market share.
+Ghosn entered the harsh world of Japanese business and managed to close factories and retire people when it was almost impossible to do something like that in Japan.
+People need to make some callous decisions, and he has been able to do it.
+No wonder he is now the CEO of Renault, the French company, and combined Nissan and Renault are in the top 5 manufacturers worldwide and have a 9.6% market share.

 1. Wal-Mart Stores 287,989.0 10,267.0